metamorph-inc/openmeta-mms/docs/domains/fea.rst

 Overview
 --------

-This chapter will serve as a tutorial that demonstrates the Solid modeling aspect of CyPhy.
+This chapter will serve as a tutorial that demonstrates the FEA analysis aspect of CyPhy.
 We will build a simple FEA testbench using a basic Creo model.
 This tutorial uses the skills learned in Chapter 3:
 LED Tutorial,so you'll need to have completed that chapter prior to attempting this one.
 Through this tutorial you will learn how to:

--  Build Component for a solid model
+-  Build a Component for a solid model
--  Build Component Assembly for a solid model
+-  Build a Component Assembly for a solid model
 -  Build an FEA testbench
 -  Generate results
 -  Perform solid analysis and simulation on testbench